 Sponge Glazing | Tips Tools And Ideas

-Sponges are one of the essential tools in pottery.
+Sponges are essential tools in pottery.
 You can use it in almost every step, from centering pieces to glazing.
-Ceramics that you finished with sponge glazing is popular amongst Potters because it gives them the flexibility to create unique patterns and multilayer glaze.
+Ceramics finished with sponge glazing are popular amongst Potters because they give them the flexibility to create unique patterns and multilayer glazes.

 This technique only requires a synthetic or natural sponge with different cutout shapes or patterns.
 With proper use, you can achieve the same texture as brushing and still have an excellent secondary layer for your ceramics.

 Unlike brush glazing, however, this technique relies on textured patterns that create limitless design possibilities.
-There are different ways on how you can sponge glaze your ceramics, Let’s go through the best practices of sponge glazing.
+There are different ways to sponge glaze your ceramics.
+Let’s go through the best practices of sponge glazing.

 Affiliate Disclaimer: We are ambassadors or affiliates for many of the brands we reference on the website.
 As an Amazon Associate, I earn from qualifying purchases.